eventide-project/initializer/README.md

 end
 ```

-The above example is equivalent to:
+The above usage is equivalent to:

 ```ruby
 class SomeItem